 - Environmental and social objectives will be integrated into the detailed engineering design as part of the planning process.
-The Terms of Reference (TOR) to incorporate environmental and social objectives into the detailed design will be included in the scope of work of the design consulting team. - Preparation of E&S instruments that are the responsibility of contractor during the bidding process. - To avoid raising expectations, stakeholder engagement and information disclosure will be done for settlements closely following the design preparation and not well in advance so that an accurate timeline of activity can be presented to settlement occupants. - Institutional capacity on environmental and social safeguards will be strengthened.
+The Terms of Reference (TOR) to incorporate environmental and social objectives into the detailed design will be included in the scope of work of the design consulting team. - Preparation of E&S instruments as described in Table 4 above. - To avoid raising expectations, stakeholder engagement and information disclosure will be done for settlements closely following the design preparation and not well in advance so that an accurate timeline of activity can be presented to settlement occupants. - Institutional capacity on environmental and social safeguards will be strengthened.
 Support for capacity building will be promoted through trainings, monitoring and reporting.
 The timing, participants, and arrangements for trainings will be determined by progress with design and implementation of subprojects.